ansys/pyfluent/doc/source/getting_started/index.rst

 To run PyFluent, you must have a licensed copy of Ansys Fluent installed locally.
 PyFluent supports Ansys Fluent versions 2022 R2 or later.

-For more information on getting a licensed copy of Ansys Fluent, vist the `Ansys website
+For more information on getting a licensed copy of Ansys Fluent, visit the `Ansys website
 <https://www.ansys.com/>`_ .

-Installing the Package
+Installing the package
 ----------------------
 The ``ansys-fluent-core`` package currently supports Python 3.7 through Python 3.10 on Windows and Linux.